Marmion Academy to begin co-ed enrollment after nearly 100 years of boys-only

 Several community members, alumni, parents and former teachers of Marmion Academy have responded to the announcement with outrage.
 The Facebook post from Marmion Academy announcing the change has garnered nearly 200 comments, most expressing concern and disappointment with the decision.

 A petition was created against the change, which received more than 1,300 signatures in 24 hours.
-It was later taken down by its creator Jacob Hutchison due to an influx of what he said were “egregious” comments.
+It was later taken down by its creator Jacob Hutchison because of an influx of what he said were “egregious” comments.

-In the statement from the Dominican Sisters, it was said that Abbot Rippinger informed the convent of the decision in a phone call on Nov.
-16. In that phone call, Abbot Rippinger expressed the willingness of the Benedictine community and the Marmion Board to continue collaboration with Rosary College Prep High School, according to the statement.
+In the statement from the Dominican Sisters, it was said that Rippinger informed the convent of the decision in a phone call Nov.
+16. In the phone call, Rippinger expressed the willingness of the Benedictine community and the Marmion board to continue collaboration with Rosary College Prep High School, according to the statement.

-“As a part of that ongoing collaboration and in future planning, Rosary Board and leadership will ensure that our ways of partnering are defined to ensure the students are afforded the full opportunities in all co-curricular and extra-curricular activities they have always known and deserved,” the release stated.
+“As a part of that ongoing collaboration and in future planning, Rosary board and leadership will ensure that our ways of partnering are defined to ensure the students are afforded the full opportunities in all co-curricular and extracurricular activities they have always known and deserved,” according to the release.